-It is the teacher licensure candidate's responsibility to submit minimum test scores for all required assessments to the School of Education and Social Sciences.
+It is the teacher licensure candidate's responsibility to submit minimum test scores for all required assessments to the Teacher Education Program.
 Testing companies do not send official score reports to the college.

-Immediately upon receiving official test scores, teacher licensure candidates should save the document to their personal computer or jump drive, submit a copy of the scores to the School of Education, and make a copy for themselves.
+Immediately upon receiving official test scores, teacher licensure candidates should save the document to their personal computer or jump drive, submit a copy of the scores to the Teacher Education Program, and make a copy for themselves.
 Copies of test scores are required in certain education courses and in student teaching.
 Most school systems also require copies of test scores when submitting applications for teaching positions.